Hardware Configuration provides access to system settings and other features.

 When using SP5000 Series Open Box (Windows 10 IoT Enterprise Model) or IPC Series, you have 5 seconds to touch the top-right then bottom-left, or top-left then bottom-right corners.

-When the Hardware Configuration [Security Level] is set to 0, anyone
+When the Hardware Configuration [Security Level] is set to 0, anyone can access Hardware Configuration.

-(To run Ethernet transfer, operations are required on both
+(To run Ethernet transfer, operations are required on both the screen editing software and Hardware Configuration screen.)

 The [Display Hardware Configuration] and [Security Level] settings apply when using touch gestures to display the Hardware Configuration screen.
 These settings do not apply to Hardware Configuration objects on a screen.